 How unremarkable actions executed with remarkable consistency will deliver remarkable results…

 It’s sometimes tempting to think that you can save time and cut corners in your business.
-This is done with good intentions in the belief that you’ll have time to “start doing thing properly” later on when the business grows.
+This is done with good intentions in the belief that you’ll have time to “start doing thing properly” later when the business grows.
 Or perhaps when things improve and life gets back to normal.

 Developing good habits from the very beginning will have a more significant effect on where you end up than you might imagine.